Mother-Friendly Accreditation Program

 Turning maternal healthcare into a conversation rather than a verdict.

-Mother-Friendly Accreditation Program (MFAP) is for hospitals and providers intent on improving the quality of care for the pregnant families they serve, with a goal of improving outcomes and reducing their cesarean and intervention rates.
+Mother-Friendly Accreditation Program (MFAP) is for hospitals and providers intent on improving communications and the quality of care for the pregnant families they serve, with a goal of improving outcomes and reducing their cesarean and intervention rates.

 The MFAP offers a clear road map that guides providers and staff towards a more current and patient center care model.